-No. Reference Description Basis of Reporting Comments The second secon 2000 Number Percentage DC 1 Code of Conduct clause 13.10(1)(a) Total number of complaints (excluding quality and reliability complaints) received
+No. Reference Description Basis of Reporting Comments Number Percentage DC 1 Code of Conduct clause 13.10(1)(a) Total number of complaints (excluding quality and reliability complaints) received

-When completing the datasheets in the Performance Report, it is important that the structure of the data entry cells is not modified by inserting, deleting or re-ordering rows/columns.
+When completing the datasheets in the Distribution Report it is important that the structure of the data entry cells is not modified by inserting, deleting or re-ordering rows/columns.
 A number of cells contain values that are calculated from data that has been entered into other cells.
 These cells have been locked to protect the calculation formula and have been shaded yellow for identification purposes.